-[Note: this draft principle has not yet been discussed with Māori.]
+[Note: this draft principle is to be discussed and will form part of the Māori engagement plan.]

 • .nz should enable New Zealand to grow and develop: it should help people, businesses and organisations connect, create, innovate and grow

 The .nz Principles must be taken as a whole and any tensions between them carefully balanced.
 No principle is dominant over another.